saferpay/sndbx/texts/css_iframe.md

 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/iframe_inspect_code.png "Inspect code")

-As an example, the text colour is adjusted here (attributes can also be added and removed, if supported by the browser):
+As an example, the text colour is adjusted here (CSS attributes can also be added and removed, if supported by the browser):

 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/iframe_inspect_color.png "Inspect color")